aisandler/marketing-calendar-saas/DEVELOPER_GUIDE.md

 - `DashboardLayout`: Layout for authenticated pages with navigation
 - `AuthLayout`: Layout for authentication pages

+### Resource Management Components

+- `ResourceManagement`: Main component for managing resources with tabbed interface
+- `TeamManagement`: Component for CRUD operations on teams
+- `MediaTypeUtilization`: Component for analyzing resource utilization by media type
+- `TeamUtilization`: Component for analyzing resource utilization by team
+- `ResourceDashboard`: Comprehensive dashboard with resource metrics and visualizations
+- `ResourceForecast`: Component for forecasting resource allocation over time

 ## Authentication System

 The authentication system is built on Supabase Auth and implemented through the `AuthContext` provider.